 With her sharpened financial sophistication, Winnie makes it her mission to make companies and brands money.
-In her interview, Winnie gives five reasons to open a new bank account and set aside enough money to cover bills for at least a few months.
+In her interview, Winnie gives five reasons to open a new bank account.
+And set aside enough money to cover bills for at least a few months.
 Winnie firmly believes that every woman needs what she calls a ‘Thank U, Next’ or ‘F-You’ bank account.

-Winnie recounts seeing worthy employees get passed up for a promotion or a raise, because the higher-ups assumed that they had no other options and wouldn’t risk it.
-With this in mind, Winnie encourages people (especially women) to start saving up at least three months worth of income.
+Winnie recounts seeing worthy employees get passed up for a promotion or a raise because the higher-ups assumed that they had no other options and wouldn’t risk it.
+With this in mind, Winnie encourages people (especially women) to start saving up at least three months’ worth of income.

 According to Winnie, reasons to open a new bank account include being able to leave an unfulfilling job, taking care of ailing relatives, moving, launching your own business, or leaving an unhealthy relationship.